 We invite you to visit Yale School of Forestry and Environmental Studies to learn more about the admission process, student life, and the campus community.

-Three full day on-campus open houses are held during the fall term (October 18, November 15.
-December 6), in addition to our campus visit program and many off-campus events we host.
+Two full day on-campus open houses are held during the fall term (October 10, 2014 & December 5, 2014), in addition to our campus visit program and many off-campus events we host.
 Opportunities will be given at these comprehensive events to interact with faculty, administration and current students.
 More information, including an RSVP form for on- and off-campus events, is available on our admission events website.

 Sitting in on Class

 If you will be planning a visit to New Haven, we encourage you to sit in on classes of interest.
 We have an Open Door policy in our classes but would suggest contacting the faculty member to assure that there are no tests being administered that day.
 Our classes are offered primarily on a Monday-Thursday daytime schedule; please consult the course schedule, http://environment.yale.edu/courses/fall/ to begin planning your visit.

 Please note that guided tours must be scheduled prior to your visit.

 1. General Tour- this allows individuals to learn about our flagship building, Kroon Hall along with Sage Hall, one of the original Forestry buildings.
 The tour will include a look at classrooms, discussion of our LEED Platinum building and a brief walk through some of our green spaces.
 Average tour time is 45 minutes.

 2. Extended Tour- this option will build upon the General Tour by introducing individuals to our four additional buildings and include a quick stop at the Yale Farm.
 Average tour time is 90 minutes.

 We would like to suggest a few things to help you maximize your experience while visiting F&ES.

 Faculty- please contact faculty that you would be interested in working with when you become a student at F&ES.
 Our faculty are fantastic and will do their best to schedule a time to discuss your future in the environment.